powerdistribution/powerdistribution.github.io/calculators/OpenETran.md

 ## Notes

 * Many of the tables contain a pole number.
-This can be a single number, a set of numbers separated by spaces, or "even" or "odd".
+This can be a single number, a set of numbers separated by spaces, or the keywords "all", "even", or "odd".

 * The input tables are translated into a raw OpenETran input file documented in the OpenETran users manual.
 For components not given